StackExchange/Stacks-Editor/README.md

 1. Install dependencies with `npm i`
 2. Build and start using `npm start`
-3. Point your browser to the address listed in the output - typically <http://localhost:8080/>
+3. Point your browser to the address listed in the output - typically <http://localhost:8080/>.

 ## Run Tests

-Run all unit tests (no end-to-end tests) using
+Run all unit tests (no end-to-end tests) using:

     npm test

-Run all end-to-end tests (written in Playwright) using
+Run all end-to-end tests (written in Playwright) using:

     npm run test:e2e